opis/opis.github.io/_projects/routing/5.x/03-routes-and-route-collections.md

 */
 ```

-Getting values from individual properties is done with the help of `get` method.
-The method
+Individual properties can be accessed by using the `get` method.
+The method allows you to specify a default value that
-allows you to specify a default value that will be returned if the specified property doesn't exist.
+will be returned if the specified property doesn't exist.
+You can always check if a property was set, by using
-You can always check if a property was set using the `has` method.
+the `has` method.

 ```php
 $prop1 = $route->get('prop1');